Normative Feeling: Socially Patterned Affective Mechanisms: Discussion

 \section{Discussion}

+In this article asked how our moods are entangled with social norms, i.e. how did social preferences emerge in our mood mechanisms evolutionarily?
+We argue that since norm-like processes (minimal normativity) are replete across phyla, it could be a possible selection pressure that leads to social preferences evolving in mood mechanisms; despite this, many accounts of mood remain individualist.

-Social maintenance is replete across phyla yet many accounts of affect remain individualist.
-We decided to address this with an agent based model in which agents have a mood mechanism whose vital parameters could be evolved, therefore allowing us to study the effect of different aspects of the physical and social environment (specifically normative punishment) on affects evolution in an artificial setting.
+We decided to address this with an agent-based model in which agents have a mood mechanism whose vital parameters could be evolved, therefore allowing us to study the effect of different aspects of the physical and social environment (specifically, axiomatically normative punishment) on the evolution of mood mechanisms in an artificial setting.